Edwinem/ceres_python_bindings/docs/debugging_log.md

 CostFunctor is created in Python then a double free will happen as the python garbage collector will delete the AutodiffCostFunction(deletes CostFunctor) and the CostFunctor.
+* Python manages the memory for the cost functions.
+This means it can delete the cost function before the Problem even uses it.
+In order to avoid this you have to make the relationship clear that cost function scope is dependent on the problem.
+This is done with the py::keep_alive<> command for AddResidualBlock
+* End user must call super().__init__() on custom CostFunctions define in Python.
+If this is not done then the Base Class CostFunction is never initialized.